michaelworm/SoDaReloaded-Theme/README.md

 No problem.
 Just add this line into your `Settings - User` file.

     "soda_classic_tabs": true

 #### Want to use Soda Rectangular Scrollbars?
 No problem.
 Just add this line into your `Settings - User` file.

     "soda_rect_scrollbars": true

+#### Want to use Soda Autowidth for Tabs?
+No problem.
+Just add this line into your `Settings - User` file.

+    "soda_tabs_autowidth" : true

 ## Color schemes in the design demo
 The color scheme used in the light variant is _Katzenmilch_ and in the dark variant it is _Boneyfied_.